Polillo, Quezon: Spanish colonization and early settlement

+Foundation

 Spanish conquistadores were assigned to the "pueblo" of Pu Li Lu to promote church construction.
 The church tower was constructed with priority, so that in 1587, in the early summer of May, two huge bronze bells rang atop.
-Due to language problems, Padre Domingo changed Pu Li Lu to Polillo.
+Due to language problems, Padre Domingo changed the name from Pu Li Lu to Polillo.

+However, there is inconsistency regarding Polillo's foundation, with some sources and the municipal government claiming it was established as a town in 1587 when the church bells were first rung, while others indicate that it was formally founded as an independent town in 1635 by Franciscan missionaries.

+In 1609, Polillo was part of the encomienda of Don Francisco Morante de Nueva.
+Initially, it served as a visita of Binangonan de Lampon (now Infanta).
+In 1635, Polillo was officially separated from Binangonan de Lampon and established as an independent town by Franciscan missionaries, with Fray Jose S. de Bernardino appointed as its first leader.
+In 1658, the town was transferred to the Augustinian Recollects, who managed it until 1703, after which the Franciscan missionaries resumed administration.

+Polillo served as the seat of government under Spanish rule for the Polillo Islands, with the present-day towns of Burdeos, Panukulan, Patnanungan, and Jomalig once being part of Polillo as barrios.

+World War II

 In 1942, the occupied by the Japanese Imperial forces landed in Polillo.

 In 1945, the liberation by the Philippine Commonwealth troops of the 5th and 52nd Infantry Division of the Philippine Commonwealth Army landed in Polillo we fought the battles against the Japanese forces in the Battle of Polillo Island during World War II.

+Contemporary history

+On June 12, 1948, the barrios of Amot, Aluyon, Burdeos, Calotcot, Karlagan, Magdalo, Patnanungan, San Rafael, and Palasan island separated from Polillo to form the municipality of Burdeos by virtue of Republic Act No. 250.
+On June 21, 1959, barangays Panukulan, Calasumanga, Libo, and Lipata separated from Polillo to form the municipal district of Panukulan by virtue of Republic Act No. 2452.
+On June 18, 1961, the barrios such as Bucal, Casuguran, Gango, and Talisoy on Jomalig Island were separated from Polillo to become a separate municipal district named Jumalig (Jomalig) by virtue of Republic Act No. 3372.

-In 1987, three weeks before the April 18 coup attempt against the national government, cadres of the New People's Army attacked the Philippine Constabulary detachment in Polillo Island.
+In 1987, three weeks before the April 18 coup attempt against the national government, cadres of the New People's Army (NPA) attacked the Philippine Constabulary detachment in Polillo Island.

 In recent years, government-funded infrastructures were built and private investments in hotel, resorts, services and utilities increased.